 Hannan’s obituary says John Hannan was born in the Vale of Avoca, County Wicklow, Ireland, in 1808, his father being a farmer and freehold land-owner in County Carlow, he served his apprenticeship to the drapery business in his native land and just after attaining his majority sailed for New Zealand.
 For some time after his arrival he was in the employment of Messrs.
 Somerfield and Leek, wholesale and retail drapers, and left their service to establish himself in the business in Victoria Street, which he carried on for many years.
 He was at one time a member of the City Council and of the City Schools Committee.
 As a justice of the peace he was a visiting justice to Mount Eden prison.

 He opened his drapery in Victoria Street, just off Queen Street in 1883.

 His name appeared in the Cleaves residential directory in 1911 as living in Remuera.
 And again in 1915 as being at Avoca House, on the right side down from Remuera Rd in Victoria Ave, next to the Convent of the Sacred Heart (Baradene) on Victoria Avenue.

 Cleaves Directory of 1920 has Avoca House at 67 Victoria Ave between Manawa Road and Beach Road, the next property being the Convent of the Sacred Heart (Baradene).
 Hannan’s name remains as the owner of Avoca House until 1935.

 John Hannan died in 1936 and there is no mention of Avoca House or number 67 Victoria Avenue after that.
-It is believed that Avoca House, near Sonia Avenue, was demolished in the 1960s.
+It is believed that Avoca House, near Sonia Avenue, was demolished in the 1970s or early 1980s.
 John Hannan is buried at Purewa Cemetery in Block A Row 28 Plot 121.

 Does anyone know anything more about this house? – contact us on email@example.com